 Photography and Dance Opening Reception

-The in-person reception to celebrate these students’ works is Friday, July 16 from 5pm-8pm.
+The in-person reception to celebrate these students’ works is Thursday, March 3 from 5:30pm-7:30pm.
 This reception is free and open to all!
 We strongly encourage you to RSVP for a specific time slot as we will be limiting the number of people in the gallery at one time.
-Please view our COVID policies and procedures here.

-The exhibition will run until Saturday, July 31.
-Gallery days and hours are Tuesdays and Fridays from 12pm-6pm and Saturdays 11am-3pm.
+The exhibition will run in the DCP community gallery until Friday, March 18.
+Gallery days and hours are Tuesdays from 11am-2pm, and Thursdays and Fridays Noon-7pm.

 Celebrating excellence since 1976, the Booker T. Washington HSPVA Dance Department is one of the top dance programs in the country.
 Students train in ballet and modern, jazz, tap, hip-hop, African and African Diasporic dances, and Ballet Folklórico, as well as theoretical studies in composition, dance history, kinesiology, and dance and media.
 The department is comprised of over two hundred dance students and fourteen dance faculty and hosts master classes and residences with renowned dance professionals in the field.